bitmakerlabs/wdi-july-2017/30-how-to-test/README.md

-# How to Write a Test
+# What is a Test and How to Write One

 ## Agenda
-1. Review of what we know about testing
+1. What is testing
 2. Reasons for testing
+3. Testing frameworks: MiniTest
-3. Well written tests
+4. Well written tests and common mistakes
-4. Mentality of writing a test and mistakes to look out for
+5. Mentality of writing a test and mistakes to look out for
-5. Tests in Rails
+6. Tests in Rails